-WRL101 SPANISH 1 1 YEAR 1 CREDIT PREREQUISITE: NONE
+WRL101 SPANISH 1 1 YEAR 1 CREDIT

+PREREQUISITE: NONE

-¡Anímense!
-This course encourages a strong foundation to the language using total physical response, Scripture and songs to set students on their way in language development.
-Students will learn language structure (grammar) and basic conversation skills, as well as develop skills in listening, reading and writing.
-The Spanish club will also encourage cultural interaction and travel to better equip the students with the relevance of learning the language.
+, physical response, s development.
+Studer skills, as well as dev rse encourages a strong foundation to the Scripture and songs to set students on the ts will learn language structure (grammar) a elop skills in listening, reading and writing. ural interaction and travel to better equip the language. heir way i Ind basic c The Span n language onversation ish club will

-WRL102 SPANISH 2 1 YEAR 1 CREDIT PREREQUISITE: WRL101 SPANISH 1 (C OR BETTER)

-¡Avancemos!
-This course builds on the foundation of Spanish 1 and advances into a new and deeper understanding of the language.
-Speaking is emphasized, and conversation topics are more advanced.
-Students will learn key scriptural passages to better equip them to express truth in Spanish.
-The goal of this course is to encourage world love and understanding of Spanish-speaking peoples and equip the students to speak and interact with Spanish speakers.
+WRL102 SPANISH 2 1 YEAR 1 CREDIT PREREQUISITE: WRL101 SPANISH 1 (C OR BETTER) ¡Avancemos!
+This co ourse builds on the foundation of Spanish 1 and adva ances into a nderstanding of the language.
+Speaking conversation topics a are more advanced.
+Students will learn key scriptural p bassages to express truth in Spanish.
+The goal of this of world love and under rstanding of Spanish-speaking peoples and l equip the students to speak and interact w ith Spanish speakers.

-WRL105 AMERICAN SIGN LANGUAGE (ASL) 1 1 YEAR 1 CREDIT PREREQUISITE: NONE

-In this introductory American Sign Language course, students learn the basics of this visual language and explore the Deaf Culture.
-Students broaden their concept of communication through connections and comparisons to their own culture and community.
+WRL105 AMERICAN SIGN LANGUAGE (ASL) 1 1 YEAR 1 CRE DIT PREREQUISITE: NONE visual language and merican Sign Language course, students learn the basics of I explore the Deaf Culture.
+Students broaden their concer ugh connections and comparisons to their own culture ot of